frpz/who/README.md

 ###Display

-You can use the included template:
+You can use the template included:
 ```
 {{> frpzwho}}
 ```